ilopez-r/cub3d/README.md

 ./cub3d <path/to/map.cub>
 ```

 The program takes a map file as an argument.
 Maps are available in the `maps` directory.
-There are good maps which the program should run smoothly with, and bad maps which the program should reject.
-For example:

-- `./cub3d maps/good/library.cub` should run.

-- `./cub3d maps/bad/filetype_wrong.buc` should print an error and abort.

 ## Controls

 Controls for movement and rotation are: